 PPC is strictly for the top of the funnel.
 If the rest of the funnel is poor, you can waste a lot of money getting traffic that doesn’t convert.
 This can put your business in jeopardy.
 Just like a turbocharger in a car, PPC has to be used wisely.

-Email marketing has come a long way from the days where all commercial email was spam.
-Good email marketing is the most powerful mid and bottom-funnel tools you can use.
+Email marketing has come a long way from the days when all commercial email was spam.
+Good email marketing is the most powerful mid and bottom-funnel tool you can use.
 Done well, a large portion of your revenue can come from just sending an email to your mailing list.
+The key here is creating an email list that contains high-quality addresses.

 For those of you familiar with traditional marketing, email marketing is the online equivalent of direct marketing, but better.
 People must ask to sign up to receive marketing messages.
 This means that the people you email are already a warm lead.
 They are usually interested in what you have to say.
 This makes it much easier to pitch an offer to them, especially a higher-value one.